Master of Education

 EDLD 6313 Principles of Curriculum for School Leadership

 EDLD 6552 Administrative Internship (The candidate is to register for internship for both the fall and spring semesters of the same academic year, for a total of four (4) credit hours.)

 The student must create a portfolio that provides evidence of the candidate's competency as it relates to both state and national standards.
 The portfolio is not simply a file of course projects or a scrapbook of professional memorabilia.
 It is an extensive collection of materials that provides tangible evidence of the wide range of related knowledge, dispositions, and skills necessary to function as an effective educational leader.
 The portfolio is a work in progress that is updated regularly throughout the program, and must be presented to the Portfolio Review Committee for approval before graduation.

 The student must achieve a cumulative grade point average of 3.00 or better in all graduate work attempted at Arkansas Tech University.
 This may include no more than six (6) hours of "C" grades.
 Students who are unable to maintain this standard should refer to the Academic Probation and Dismissal section of the catalog.

 - Coursework from other institutions of higher education will only be transferred from institutions that have received program approval for a program of study reflective of the current School Leader Licensure Standards adopted by the state of Arkansas.

-- Coursework will be offered on-line, and will be supplemented through on-campus experiences.
+- Online coursework will be supplemented by focused, on-campus experiences.